pinakographos/Hachures/README.md

 The script then assigns a few attributes to each split, including an ID number, its length, and most importantly, its average **slope**.
 Each split chunk is densified with extra vertices (spaced according to the pixel size of the slope raster), and then we use each vertex to sample the slope raster, and average it.
 So now we know the average slope covered by each split.

 ## Contour Splitting
-Using this slope information, along with the user parameters, we can determine how many slopelines should pass through the zone covered by this particular chunk of a contour line.
-Its average slope is compared to the `slopeMax` and `slopeMin`, and we use the `minSpacing` and `maxSpacing` parameters to determine how dense the slopelines should be here.
+Using this slope information, along with the user parameters, we can determine how many hachures should pass through the zone covered by this particular chunk of a contour line.
+Its average slope is compared to the `slopeMax` and `slopeMin`, and we use the `minSpacing` and `maxSpacing` parameters to determine how dense the hachures should be here.
 Let's say that we have the following parameters:
 + `minSpacing = 2`
 + `maxSpacing = 10`
 + `slopeMin = 10`